The following paragraph occurred in the denunciation of a certain person in a letter to the editor in my local paper:

 The only time to use the word percentile is when talking about statistics.
 For everything else, there’s percentage.

-5 Responses to “Percentage and Percentile”
+5 thoughts on “Percentage and Percentile”

 Very good points, indeed.
 I think it is also important for writers to know when to and when not to use the % sign.